-The Meaning Of "King Of My Heart" Will Make You So Jealous Of Taylor Swift's Current Relationship
+Taylor Swift's "King Of My Heart" Will Make You So Jealous Of Her Current Relationship

 It's officially the day Taylor Swift fans have been waiting for since 2014.
 Taylor Swift's sixth studio album, Reputation, dropped late on Nov.
 9 and it's one of the highest anticipated releases of the year.
 The singer's love life is taking center stage on the album, obviously.
 But Reputation is definitely not your typical breakup album.
 The girl's finally in a good place — and the meaning of Taylor Swift's "King Of My Heart" will give you serious relationship FOMO.

 After years of very public relationships followed by very, very public break-ups, it seems like Taylor Swift has finally found her perfect match in 26-year-old British actor Joe Alwyn.
 The two have reportedly been dating for about a year and it seems like the biggest difference about this romance is that the public knows virtually nothing about it.
 We barely even have pictures of them together, which makes the release of Reputation all the more exciting.
 After all the waiting, it seems like T. Swift fans are finally getting a peek inside the super secretive relationship, as it's pretty clearly about how happy she is.

 So many of the songs on Reputation are speculated to be about Alwyn — from "New Years Day," to "Getaway Car," to "Call It What You Want."
 The tenth track, "King Of My Heart" is another one that we can definitely add to that group, and the lyrics are as cute as you could imagine.